Busted! How to Fix Broken Plastic Trim

 The 1960s saw the biggest change over from metal to plastic.
 As metal became more expensive and plastic forming technology grew, the automakers quickly grabbed onto plastic as the material of the future.
 Not only is it cheaper to make, plastic components are much lighter and weigh a fraction of what metal counterparts would.
 By the 1980s, everything on the inside of a car was plastic.
 Pop the hood on just about any car made from the late 1990s and you will likely find engine components that are made of plastic.
 General Motors has even been using composite plastic components inside the engine itself.

 There is not much you can do when composite engine components fail, that is usually a replacement item.
 On the other hand interior and cosmetic components are easily repaired if you take the time to work it out yourself.
-All you need are a few products that are readily available at any NAPA Auto Parts Store.
+All you need are a few products that are readily available at any NAPA Auto Parts Store to fix broken plastic trim parts.

 Items needed to fix broken plastic trim: